 One of the things which really fascinated me about Japan is that it is a country of such contrasts.
 On one hand it’s very regimented and everyone follows set rules.
 But on the other hand it has a real quirky side and nothing shows this more than its festivals.
 Having already experienced a hanami (cherry blossom picnic) and the cherry blossom illuminations at Matsumoto Castle, we had the chance to learn more about a different kind of festival in Takayama.

-During the day the streets are packed with visitors, squeezing past one another and ducking in and out of low doorways, but at night they look very different a strict 5pm closing time is enforced to ensure Takayama retains its traditional look.
+During the day the streets are packed with visitors, squeezing past one another and ducking in and out of low doorways.
+But at night they look very different, as a strict 5pm closing time is enforced to ensure Takayama retains its traditional look.

-Unfortunately for us, we were not there at the right time for the festival (and if you are planning to go, make sure you book well in advance as accommodation books up months before) but visitors can still visit the Takayama Festival Floats Exhibition Hall all year round.
+Unfortunately for us, we were not there at the right time for the festival.
+(And if you are planning to go, make sure you book well in advance as accommodation books up months before.)
+However, visitors can still visit the Takayama Matsuri Festival Floats Exhibition Hall all year round.
 The exhibition hall features a rotating selection of four of the 23 yatai.

-The museum is well-geared up for tourists of different nationals and we were handed some little tape recorders which described each of the ornate floats in English.
+The museum is well-geared up for tourists and we were given tape recorders which described each of the ornate floats in English.
 This was so useful as we would have missed all of the important meaning and stories behind the different decorations without it.

 A local affair